larryfast/Microbit_Temperature_Logging_Workshop/README.md

 The video introduction has a segment on starting the Python program.
 - Open a Powershell window in project folder
 - Run this command:   .\start_serial2csv.bat
+- NOTE: dot-backslash is needed at the start of this command
+-
 ### Open spreadsheet in Excel

 ### Power up one or more Temperature sensing Microbits